cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 }
 ```

-The `Result<T, E>` enum is generic over two types, `T` and `E`, and has two variants: `Ok` which holds the value of type `T` and `Err` which holds the value of type `E`.
-This definition makes it convenient to use the `Result` enum anywhere we have an operation that might succed (by returning a value of type `T`) or fail (by returning a value of type `E`).
+The `Result<T, E>` enum is has two generic types, `T` and `E`, and two variants: `Ok` which holds the value of type `T` and `Err` which holds the value of type `E`.
+This definition makes it convenient to use the `Result` enum anywhere we have an operation that might succeed (by returning a value of type `T`) or fail (by returning a value of type `E`).

 ## Generic Methods

 We can implement methods on structs and enums, and use the generic types in their definition, too.
-Using our previous definition of `Wallet<T>` struct we define a method `balance` for it:
+Using our previous definition of `Wallet<T>` struct, we define a `balance` method for it:

 ```rust
 struct Wallet<T> {